-- You may have spotting (a small amount of blood lighter than a period) or light bleeding frequently for the first 3 months. - Your periods may be lighter, shorter, or more irregular - After one year, 16-44% of people will stop having periods at all while the IUD is in place. - Other rare side effects include acne, headache, and sore breasts\.
-Only 5% of people experience these side effects. - Talk to your clinician if you have a history of depression or if you are concerned about potential weight gain.
+- You may have spotting (a small amount of blood lighter than a period) or light bleeding frequently for the first 3-6 months. - Your periods may be lighter, shorter, less crampy, or more irregular. - After one year, 16-44% of people stop having periods while the IUD is in place.
+Mirena is more likely to stop your periods than Kyleena. - Other side effects may include acne, headache, and sore breasts. - Talk to your clinician if you have a history of depression or if you are concerned about potential weight gain.